shahzadthathal/chrome-extension/README.md

   Click on "Load unpacked extension..." and select directory "chrome-extension"

 5.
- You should immediately see the extension show up as a Browser Action with  icon in the toolbar window of the current tab.
+ You wil see the extension dispaly as a Browser Action with  icon in the toolbar window of the current tab.

  **Just chill...!!!** :lollipop: